Amy Hagerstrom Therapy PLLC

 These are some of the questions people often bring when they’re considering mind-body therapy.

 • Somatic therapy is a broad term that includes many mind-body approaches.
-Somatic Experiencing is a specific trauma-healing model developed by Dr. Peter Levine that focuses on how the nervous system responds to stress and overwhelm.
+Somatic Experiencing is a specific model developed by Dr. Peter Levine that focuses on how the nervous system responds to stress, overwhelm, and trauma.
+In my work, Somatic Experiencing provides the foundation.
+It's how I track what's happening in your nervous system and support your body in completing responses that may have been interrupted.

-• Somatic therapy is often a good fit for people who have done insight-focused therapy or personal growth work and still feel like something hasn’t fully shifted.
-You may understand your patterns logically but notice that your body reacts quickly to stress, relationships, or change.
+• Somatic therapy is often a good fit for people who have done therapy or personal growth work and still feel like something hasn't fully shifted.
+You may understand your patterns logically but notice that your body still reacts quickly to stress, relationships, or change.
+Many people come to this work feeling overwhelmed, anxious, burned out, or disconnected from themselves, even while holding a lot together on the outside.
+You don't need to be in crisis to benefit.
+What matters most is a willingness to slow down and explore healing that includes your body, not just your mind.

-Because somatic work includes the nervous system and the body, the pace is often steady rather than rushed.
-Many of the people I work with are looking for depth, not quick fixes, and weekly sessions can provide the consistency that allows new experiences and insights to integrate more fully.
+• It varies from person to person.
+Some people begin to notice meaningful shifts within a few months, while others stay longer to explore deeper patterns.
+Because somatic work includes the body, the pace is often steady rather than rushed.
+Many of the people I work with are looking for depth, not quick fixes, and weekly sessions give the work room to settle and take hold.

 • Individual 55-minute sessions are $200.